 - Decide what type of presentation you want to give.
 I think about the key presentation categories as persuasive, informational, decision-driven, and introductory.

-- Create a thesis statement around which your entire presentation will revolve, such as "The goal of this presentation is to persuade the audience to register to vote in the upcoming election."
+- Create a thesis statement around which your entire presentation will revolve.
+For example, "The goal of this presentation is to persuade the audience to register to vote in the upcoming election."

 - Write a basic outline that captures the key points that your presentation will make.
 Each point can correspond to a slide in the presentation.

-- Create supporting points that tie back to your thesis statement, ensuring that each slide is related to the goal you set at the beginning.
+- Create supporting points that tie back to your thesis statement.
+Ensure that each slide is related to the goal you set at the beginning.

-Here's a tip to save some time: you can use Word to write your outline and then import it quickly into PowerPoint.
+Here's a tip to save some time: use Word to write your outline and then import it quickly into PowerPoint.

 In Word, simply start typing an outline as a numbered list.
 Keep this outline super simple, with only the key points showing:

 Next up, jump over to PowerPoint and make sure that you're working on the Home tab on PowerPoint's ribbon.
-Click on the New Slide dropdown, and then choose Slides from Outline:
+Click on the New Slide dropdown.
+Then choose Slides from Outline:

 Now, browse to your Microsoft Word outline and open it from the pop-up window to import the outline: